 Only a handful of countries allow life sentences without parole for juveniles.

 This is sticky for me.
 Rape is one of the worst things you can do.
 That he is 13 isn't an excuse for letting him off the hook.
 Unfortunately the article provides absolutely no details to the situation.
 I don't even know if he was working on his own, or being pressured into this by 'buddies'.
 Which is where this gets even stickier for me.
 Because as wrong as rape is, its not hard to coerce young boys into doing things, even if they previously thought they were horrible.
+When it comes down to it though, the kid probably belongs in a mental institution more than in prison.

 Regardless of circumstances, a life sentence for a 13 year old regardless of the crime is ridiculous.
 If anyone is a prime candidate for rehabilitation into society it is a child.
 Take him out of his environment, provide him with life skills, give him the support group and structure that he has likely never known as a child, and then release him to (hopefully) a job.